A Labour of Love

 Our Little Creatures

-We keep chickens and rabbits on our farm, and on the edge of the fields close to a stream we have also made a home for some bees, who make us lovely acacia, mixed flower and chestnut honey.
+On the edge of the fields, close to a stream, we've made a home for some bees, who gift us with delicious acacia, wildflower and chestnut honey.

-Unfortunately, as we are located within a large national park, we very occasionally receive an unwelcome visit from Mr. Fox!
+Unfortunately, being in the heart of a large national park, we occasionally receive an unwelcome visit from Mr Fox!

-The surrounding forest is in fact populated by many different wild animals, including wolves, wild boar and deer.
+The surrounding woodland is in fact home to a wide range of wild animals, including wolves, wild boar and deer.

 Fruit and Vegetables